-- Find a proper ‘home’ for everything from hats and gloves to credit card statements and passports so you can find everything quickly and easily.
+- Find a proper ‘home’ for everything from hats and gloves to toys and DIY tools so you can find everything quickly and easily.

 #8 Be specific about goal-setting

-Simplify the process and achieve things in life that you really want without getting side-tracked by the unimportant.
+Simplify the process and achieve things in life that you really want to achieve without getting side-tracked by the unimportant.

 You won’t run out of clean clothes, food in the fridge or need a 24-hour deep cleaning session just to get on top of housework.

 #10 Declutter your wardrobe

-Do you have loads of clothes in your wardrobe but still can’t find anything to wear in the morning?
-Simplify your wardrobe by removing anything that doesn’t fit, you don’t wear or is damaged.
+Make life easier by decluttering your clothes.
+Remove anything that doesn’t fit, you don’t wear or is damaged.
 You’ll be left with clothes that you love and a few less items to sift through.
 Deciding what to wear in the morning will be so much quicker and easier!